aws-samples/aws-edge-compute-workshop/modules/08_Greengrass_Deployment.md

 ## 1. Greengrass Deployment

-We have *Greengrass* installed and configured and have created Lmabda function which is supposed to run on the *Greengrass* installation.
+We have *Greengrass* installed and configured and have created Lambda function which is supposed to run on the *Greengrass* installation.
 In order to move any functionality to *Greengrass* we need to create a deployment package which can be pushed down to the device.
 With a deployment package that gets successfully applied our *Greengrass* installation essentially would remain without any functionality.

 ### 1.1 Prepare Greengrass deployment